flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 ### SVCE INT OVRD

-- Auto: Ground personnel can communicate with the flight crew through the service interphone jacks 10s after the aircraft has landed.
+- Auto: Ground personnel can communicate with the flight crew through the service interphone jacks 10 s after the aircraft has landed.
 The landing gear must be compressed.
 - ON: Communication is possible when the landing gear is not compressed.
 The ON light is white.

 !!! info ""